gojimmypi/gojimmypi.github.io/_posts/2022-06-04-ESP32-hardware-encryption-wolfSSL.md

 ### Coding Convention

-In wolfCrypt those API’s return 0 for success.
+In wolfCrypt those API's return 0 for success.

 WOLFSSL_SUCCESS and WOLFSSL_FAILURE values should only be used in the ssl layer, not in wolfCrypt